eumelzocker/maptoy/docs/en/map-sets.md

 # Map Sets

-A Map Set connects an XYZ raster source to maptoy's renderer, initial viewport, technical capabilities, cache policy, and download limits.
+A Map Set connects an XYZ raster source to *maptoy*'s renderer, initial viewport, technical capabilities, cache policy, and download limits.
 No public provider is configured automatically.
 Before adding a source, review its current terms, attribution rules, request limits, and permissions for proxying or storage.
 See the